 In this lab you will make a series of observations.
 The purpose of doing so is to hone your observation skills for the labs you will do in the future and to learn something about an object you may have taken for granted.

 Write a formal lab report.
 Each individual student must write her/his own report.
-Attach your lab handout to your report.
+You will turn your report in digitally on the Classroom page.

 Record some quantitative observations about the candle before you light it.
 Record such things as length, mass, diameter, length of wick, or anything else that occurs to you.
 Try getting the mass of the candle at specific time intervals while burning: does its mass change over time?